-This morning fly 1 hour and 20 minutes to the charming city of Hanoi to check in to your hotel.
+This morning, fly 1 hour and 20 minutes to the charming city of Hanoi to check in to your hotel.
 Experience an exhilarating cyclo ride through Hanoi's Old Quarter.
 Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
-This evening enjoy a traditional Water Puppet show.
+Wrap up your cyclo ride with a strong Vietnamese coffee at a café overlooking Hoan Kiem Lake - an important symbol of Vietnamese folklore.

-Hanoi - With a population of approximately four million, Hanoi is a charming and richly historic city of lakes, shaded boulevards and leafy open parks.
+Hanoi - With a population of approximately 4 million, Hanoi is a charming and richly historic city of lakes, shaded boulevards and leafy open parks.
 The centre is an architectural museum piece housing groups of ochre coloured buildings holding the air of provincial French towns of the 1930s, a "Paris of the Orient" as people have called it.